 Major (Dr) Alberth Saramin was born in Kalawara, Central Sulawesi, Indonesia.
 He is married to Lieut-Colonel Elsi Hariyati and they have three children.
 He is Vice-Chair of IOTALDC and holds a Bachelor of Education (Muhammadiyah University, Palu).
 In 1999 he completed the Advanced Diploma of Ministry at the Salvation Army College of Further Education in Sydney, Australia, and in 2006 he completed a Master’s in Public Health at Diponegoro University.
 In 2013, he completed his Master of Theology at Tangerang Harvest Theology College before gaining his Doctorate in Theology from Jaffery Theology College, Makassar, in 2016.
 As an officer, he has held appointments which have included assistant corps officer, school supervisor, hospital administrator and training principal, territorial youth secretary, assistant project officer, assistant chair for a theological seminary and territorial secretary for programme.
 Currently he is Assistant Chief Secretary in the New Zealand, Fiji, Tonga and Samoa Territory.

-Lieut-Colonel Kalie Webb, Secretary of IOTALDC, is an Australia Territory officer.
-She currently serves as Under Secretary for the South Asia zone at IHQ.
-Her ministry experiences have included corps officership, training college and leadership development work, and divisional and territorial leadership.
-Kalie has served as Mission, Training and Education Co-Ordination (MTEC) Director and, more recently, as the Territorial President of Women’s Ministries and Territorial Leader for Leader Development in the Pakistan Territory.
+Colonel Kalie Webb, Secretary of IOTALDC, is an Australia Territory officer.
+She currently serves as Territorial President of Women’s Ministries in the Kenya West Territory.
+Her ministry experiences have included corps officership, training college and leadership development work, and divisional and territorial leadership and more recently as the Under Secretary for the South Asia Zone.
+Kalie has served as Mission, Training and Education Co-Ordination (MTEC) Director; and the Territorial President of Women’s Ministries and Territorial Leader for Leader Development in the Pakistan Territory.
 She has served as the Academic Dean for Catherine Booth College (now Eva Burrows College) and as Deputy Course-work Coordinator for the University of Divinity (Australia).
 She has completed a BTheol, GradDipSysTheol and MTheol.
 In her spare time, Kalie is a fan of Australian Rules football, loves photography, travelling, knitting and reading biographies.
 With her husband Geoff, they have three adult children (a son-in-law and a daughter-in-law) and five grandchildren who live in Australia.

 Major David Allen’s theology for ministry is rooted in the equipping nature of Christian leadership, believing wholeheartedly that all the gifts required for the building of God’s Kingdom are uniquely fashioned within the Body of Christ (Ephesians 4:11-12).
 Appointments include serving various congregational assignments, territorial young adult leadership, Training Principal in the Canada and Bermuda Territory, Ecumenical Officer with the Canadian Council of Churches Theological Council, and IHQ Secretary for Leader Development.
 Studies include a Master of Divinity from Regent College, a Master’s in Business Administration at Trinity Western University in Vancouver, British Columbia, and Arrow Leadership.
 Hobbies include walking with his wife, Brenda, and FaceTime calls with his children and grandchildren.